Beyond Explainable AI (XAI): An Overdue Paradigm Shift and Post-XAI Research Directions: Navigating the Post-XAI Paradigm: Emerging Research Directions

 \subsection{Interactive AI: Moving from Explanation to Interactive Verification}

 IAI, as an alternative to XAI, focuses on the concept of interactions, which have already been recognized as having potential for problem-solving and serving as helpful components \cite{112,196,raees2024explainable}.
 The purpose of IAI is to incorporate human-AI collaboration into the architecture and functioning of AI systems and to enable rigorous verification and certification through scientific community interaction.
-Instead of focusing on “explanation” of black-boxes for end-users (even if it were feasible), IAI has no problem with the opacity of black box models and considering them.
-Instead, it focuses on real-time interactions, shared agency \cite{197}, and collaborative sensemaking \cite{198,199} for the goal of verifying AI recommendations and outputs, thereby building trust for end-users.
+Instead of focusing on “explanation” of black-boxes for end-users (even if it were feasible), IAI focuses on real-time interactions, shared agency \cite{197}, and collaborative sensemaking \cite{198,199} for the goal of verifying AI recommendations and outputs, thereby building trust for end-users.
 This shift from explanation to verification provides more robust guarantees of system performance while avoiding the cognitive overload and judgment impairment that XAI explanations demonstrably cause.